stagadish/NNplusplus/README.md

 #include "Matrix.hpp"
 #include "NeuralNet.hpp"
 ```
+_**NOTE:** It is not required to `#include "Matrix.hpp"` since it is included within `NeuralNet.hpp`.
+However it is probably better to do so for clarity and safety in case you plan on using Matrix objects in your code (and you probably will if you use NeuralNet)._
 ## Example Code
 ### The Matrix Class
 First you need to know how to use the Matrix class.